ToruOkadaOi/smartagri_researchproject/README.txt

 #README

-Scripttt.py in folder 3 is the project specific python code used for initial data procesing in QGIS as explained in the report.docx.
+Script.py is the project specific code used for initial data procesing in QGIS.

 Generic code given alongside.
 Additional code for geo coding and reverse geo coding